 In this light, I’m able to incorporate and share with the world around me, a wide-ranging area of wines, regional differences of style, the nuances in meso and micro-climates, vintages, and winemakers’ philosophies.

 Apart from their personal support, raw wine knowledge and shared experience, their greatest gift to me, was to further my sense of curiosity.
-Maybe, and this is more a stab into the dark, it is my tendency to release an excessive count of energy when moving into uncertainty, enabling my curiosity to be transformed through a pinch of courage, out of mere contingency into necessity.
-A grand play with ambiguity.
+Maybe, and this is more a stab into the dark, it is my tendency to release an excessive count of energy when moving into uncertainty.
+Curiosity underpinned by courage transforms contingency into necessity, so it seems.

-And I do believe, that it’s neither strength, nor cleverness or plain endurance, but this necessity to explore and transgress, which helped me to discover my very own, unknown heights and unseen depths, especially when facing the monsters of uncertainty.
+And I do believe, that it’s neither strength, nor cleverness or plain endurance, but this necessity to explore and transgress unravels my very own, unknown heights and concealed depths.

-Against this background, my (vinous) individuation process may become an everlasting dance, attempting to harmonize even my most erroneous and arrhythmic sidesteps into a melody.
+Against this background, my (vinous) individuation process may evolve into an everlasting dance — harmonizing even my most erroneous and arrhythmic sidesteps into a melody.

 Deep in the countryside, the pendulum swings back.
 While I’m letting go of my hair, nature — atleast in this vinyard — grows boundlessly in turn.